UK Austerity Budget Stings Markets - UrduPoint

 Finance minister Jeremy Hunt said the measures were needed to bring financial stability after recent turmoil in the markets, insisting they would alleviate rather than aggravate the downturn.

 But the measures didn't reassure British markets, with the pound falling and government borrowing costs rising.
-Losses on London stocks deepened, before later easing.
+The drop in the pound helped the multinationals on the blue-chip FTSE 100 index, but the wider FTSE 250 index dominated by British firms fell 1.8 percent.

 CMC Markets analyst Michael Hewson said upheaval in markets in September over the profligate fiscal policies of the previous government had largely subsided, meaning a budget that makes Britain a worse place to do business was no longer necessary.